What are weather graphics?

 1. Augmented reality forecasts

 Augmented reality forecasts can engage viewers and keep them watching longer.
-Plus, they can incorporate traffic data as well, which is doubly helpful for viewers.
+Plus, they can incorporate traffic data, which is doubly helpful for viewers.

 2. Data-driven forecasts